SolutionGuidance/psm/INSTALL.md

 ### Mail

-If you are using a debugging mail server such as MailCatcher, update the outgoing SMTP port and add a mail server without credentials:
+If you are using a debugging mail server such as MailCatcher, update the outgoing SMTP port and add a mail server without credentials.
+Paste the entire command below, all the way through the second `EOF`, into your terminal:

 ```ShellSession
 $ ./bin/jboss-cli.sh --connect << EOF